 Where an inpatient is isolated in a single room, they do not need to wear a facemask.
-However, the inpatient must be asked to don their mask when any staff or visitors enter the room and before they are within a 2 metre distance of the patient.
+However, the inpatient must be asked to don their mask when any staff or visitors enter the room unless exempt.

 Care home settings - Face masks for residents